Azure/FTALive-Sessions/content/cloud-native/readme.md

-# FastTrack for Azure Live - Azure Kubernetes Service (AKS)
+# FastTrack for Azure Live - Cloud Native sessions
 This table of contents links to the materials for the respective FTA Live session.

 - [AKS Networking](./aks-networking.md)